saeeron/pair_trading/README.md

-## A Python Module to Study Mispricing Strategies
+## A Python Module to Study Mispricing (market-neutral) and Momentum Divergence (momentum-neutral) Strategies, for pairs, triplets, ...

 This module runs backtest of a Kalman Filter and Ordinary Least Square strategy used to deterimine and exploit mispricing